niuware/niuware.github.io/documentation.md

 <a name="file-attrib"></a>
 ### Files: Attributes

-The return value for the `save` method is an `Niuware\WebFramework\Http\File` object, or `null` if there was an error uploading the file.
-You can retrieve the following attributes:
+The return value for the `save` method is an `Niuware\WebFramework\Http\File` object when succeed, `false` if there was an error creating the path to save the file (for example, access denied) or `null` if there was an error uploading the file (no file in the request or fail to moving the file from the temporary directory to the specified destination).

+You can retrieve the following attributes from the returned `Niuware\WebFramework\Http\File` instance:

 {% highlight php %}
 [App/Controllers/MyController.php]